mrjvs/42-philosophers/readme.md

  - [X] Remove printf statement in logger.c
  - [X] Dynamic sleep settings
  - [ ] Make all three programs (code generation)**
- - [ ] Make system compatible with both Death goal and Eat goal at the same time
+ - [X] Make system compatible with both Death goal and Eat goal at the same time
+ - [X] Figure out how to do the Eat goal with processes (two semaphores, eatgoal channel and death channel. at death. trigger both channels)
+ - [ ] cleanup everything, holy shit its spaghetti

 \* Starvation checker thread sets the death state and prints if starved